 Council is not responsible for the maintenance of existing roadside memorials and does not accept liability for losses arising from removal of roadside memorials during road maintenance or construction activities.

 Memorials must be placed in a safe location.
 Council will inspect existing roadside memorials if residents, road users etc. are expressing concern about a memorial.
 A decision may be made to remove, adjust or relocate a memorial.

-If you have any concerns regarding a roadside memorial, contact Council.
+If you have any concerns regarding a roadside memorial, please don’t hesitate to contact Council.